flowsa/flow-re-captcha-craft4/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires both Craft CMS 4.0.0-beta.23 or later and 5.0.0 or later.

 ## Installation